Language level: upper intermediate & advanced / B2 & C1

 You can access authentic uncensored English

-On the other hand, if you don’t have many problems understanding native speakers, but you want to upgrade your English – move closer to proficiency, understand the details, the finer subtleties, with authentic podcasts, that is made for native speakers, you can find the perfect listening practice.
+On the other hand, if you don’t have many problems understanding native speakers, but you want to upgrade your English – move closer to proficiency, understand the details, the finer subtleties, with authentic podcasts, that are made for native speakers, you can find the perfect listening practice.
 The more you do it, the more you’ll increase your understanding of native speakers.
 You’ll be developing your listening skills and expanding your vocabulary with new words and expressions.
 You’ll be exposing yourself to various types of accents and local slang.

 7 British English podcasts to improve your advanced English listening skills

 So as not to give overwhelm, I’ve selected only 7 podcasts that I thoroughly recommend and I’ve narrowed it down even further to being British English.
 That’s not because I think British English is better or more important by any means, it’s just a way to break down and start this list.
 I really believe it’s better to give students a little at a time, less is more!
 Later down the line, I’ll do a post about American English podcasts and other nations too.